Redirect payments can be initiated in two different ways:

 The HTTPS GET request must have the following query parameters:

 URL to redirect the user to when a payment is completed.
-This value is URL encoded.
+This value is URL encoded and has a max length of 512 characters.

 This URL will include the